How Many Days in Cinque Terre? What You Need to Know

 Here are some reasons why La Spezia is the perfect stay:

-- Accessibility.
-This city is flat and not perched on hills like the Cinque Terre villages.
-This ensures a smoother time with your belongings and suitcases, and is not tiring.
+- Accessibility: This city is flat and not perched on hills like the Cinque Terre villages.
+This ensures a smoother time with your belongings and suitcases, and is not as tiring.

 As these points show, by basing yourself in La Spezia you will have a smoother and more authentic experience.